Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

 In \eqref{eq:Q}, player $i$'s expected utility in the first stage with state $s$ is derived from playing action $a_i$ and her opponents choosing policy $\pi_{-i}$.
 The expected total utility starting from stage 2 is derived from all players following policy $\pi$.
 Therefore, the Q-function $Q_i(s, a_i; \pi)$ represents player $i$'s expected discounted utility when the game starts in state $s$, and player $i$ deviates for \emph{one-stage} (namely, the first stage) from her policy to play $a_i$.
+With slight abuse of notation, we define \(Q_i(s;\pi) = (Q_i(s,a_i;\pi))_{a_i\in A_i}\in \R^{|A_i|}\) for every \(i\in I, s\in S, \pi\in \Pi\).
 Furthermore, we define \emph{optimal one-stage deviation} from policy \(\pi\in \Pi\) in state \(s\in S\) as

+One can obtain equivalent characterization of Nash equilibrium in terms of optimal one-stage deviation.
+Specifically, a policy is a Nash equilibrium if and only if it is fixed point of optimal one-stage deviation (Lemma \ref{lem:FixedPoint}).